Unique Preference Aggregation in Design and Decision Making: 3. Demonstrative Example

 Consider a $4 \times 3$ ranking example\footnote{In the Odesys book (see \cite{Wolfert2023}) similar MCDA examples can be found in Chapter~5, where the alternatives are referred to as variants.
 The example used here is taken from that Chapter.} : i.e., four alternatives $A_i$ and three criteria $C_j$ with weights $w_j$, and 12 given preference scores $p_{ij}$.
 Here, $C_1$, $C_2$, and $C_3$ represent functionality, footprint, and costs, respectively.

 The preference scores range from 0 to 100, where 0 represents the `worst' performance among the alternatives (i.e., the least preferred alternative relative to the others), and 100 represents the `best' performance among the alternatives (i.e., the most preferred alternative relative to the others).
 The value 0 therefore denotes the lowest relative score on the preference scale and does not imply the absence of performance on the corresponding criterion (i.e, no zero-performance).

-Our goal is now to compute a mathematically meaningful aggregated preference score for each alternative, allowing us to Fthe alternatives from highest to lowest.
+Our goal is now to compute a mathematically meaningful aggregated preference score for each alternative, allowing us to rank the alternatives from highest to lowest.
 To this end, the \(p\)-scores are first transformed into \(z\)-scores using Equation~\eqref{eq: zscoring}, yielding the corresponding \textbf{\(z\)-scores} for the four alternatives (\(A_1\)–\(A_4\)) and three criteria (\(C_1\)–\(C_3\)), as reported in the table below.

 For these criteria, it can be verified : \textbf{(1)} that \(\mu_{C_1}=\mu_{C_2}=\mu_{C_3}=0\) and \(\sigma_{C_1}=\sigma_{C_2}=\sigma_{C_3}=1\); \textbf{(2)} using Equation~\eqref{eq: kfactor} that the \(k\)-factors in both \(p\)- and \(z\)-scores are affine invariant across the criteria: e.g., \(k_{C1}(p)=k_{C1}(z)=(A_{1}-A_{2})/(A_{4}-A_{3})\approx 1.53846\); \textbf{(3)} using Equation~\eqref{eq: affinetrans} that the \(p\)- and \(z\)-scores are affinely related and therefore affine invariant: e.g., for criterion \(C_1\) the \(p\)-values are mapped to the corresponding \(z\)-scores by \(z_{i,1} = 0.02370\,p_{i,1} - 1.21485\) (all numbers rounded to 5 decimal places for verification).